unframework/s3-password-agent/README.md

 Ensure that Auth0 app settings include `http://<heroku-server>` in the CORS origin list, otherwise logins will fail.

+Don't forget to disable signups in Auth0!
+Go to **Connections**, find your database or social connection settings and turn on **Disable Sign Ups**.
+Otherwise, any anonymous visitor can choose to sign up and access your restricted links.

 That's it.

 ## Pre-login Popup